Valentin Konovalov

-A member of the Communist Party, he was supported by the right-wing LDPR party in his successful bid to unseat the incumbent Viktor Zimin of the ruling United Russia party, highlighting a rise in anti-establishment sentiment in the country during the period.
-Coordinated efforts to prevent him from winning the second round garnered national attention.
+A member of the Communist Party, he was supported by the right-wing LDPR in his successful bid to unseat the incumbent head Viktor Zimin of the ruling United Russia party, highlighting a rise in anti-establishment sentiment in the country during the period.
+Coordinated efforts to prevent him from winning the second round garnered national attention, with a similar situation occurring during his successful bid for re-election in 2023.
 Konovalov has described tackling corruption as the focus of his governorship.

 Early life and education

-Valentin Konovalov was born on November 30, 1987 in Okhotsk, Khabarovsk Krai.
+Valentin Konovalov was born on November 30, 1987, in Okhotsk, Khabarovsk Krai.
+When he was a child, he moved to Norilsk, Krasnoyarsk Krai, with his parents, both engineers, where he completed his education.
+He went on to study at Khakassian State University in Abakan, Khakassia.

-Politics
+Earlier career

 In 2014, he was elected first Secretary of the Committee of the Abakan city branch of the Communist party.

 In March 2018, he was elected First Secretary of the Committee (leader) of the Khakass Republican Branch of the Communist party.

 In 2018, Konovalov participated in both the gubernatorial and parliamentary elections.
 He ran for the Supreme Council from the 4th single-mandate constituency.
 On September 9, he was elected to the Supreme Council of Khakassia and simultaneously entered the second round of gubernatorial election.
-His win coincided with the elections of Sergei Furgal and Vladimir Sipyagin, who also defeated United Russia incumbents in other regions.
-Furgal has since been imprisoned, and Sipyagin resigned.